-The City currently only invests in local government investment pools which are reported at net asset value.
+The City currently only invests in local government investment pools which are reported at net asset value and are included in cash and cash equivalents.

 6. PREPAID EXPENSES

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both governmental-wide and fund financial statements.